coda/packs-sdk/docs/guides/advanced/authentication.md

 #### Incremental OAuth

-If your Pack includes a lot of features you may likewise need to request a lot of scopes during authentication, which can scare away new users.
-An alternative approach is to use incremental authorization, where you start out only requesting a small initial set of scopes and request more as the user starts using features that require them.
+As your pack grows you may find that you need to request more OAuth scopes than you initially did when your existing users connected.
+Coda allows new scopes to be added to Pack OAuth settings in a non-breaking way: we don't prompt the user to re-authorize until they try to use a Pack feature that fails.
+Once that happens, we notice that the connection the user was using was created with a stale list of OAuth scopes and we prompt them to re-authenticate it to get your new scopes.

-Incremental authorization is made possible in Packs using the formula field [`extraOAuthScopes`][extraOAuthScopes].
-You can use it to specify additional scopes that are needed in order to run that specific formula.
+Even when you do know all of the scopes you need, you may not want to request them all at once.
+An approval screen with a long list of permissions can be intimidating to new users and some my choose to abandon your Pack.
+In these cases you may want to use incremental authorization, made possible in Packs by the formula field [`extraOAuthScopes`][extraOAuthScopes].
+You can use it to specify additional scopes that are needed in order to run a specific formula.

 ```ts
 pack.setUserAuthentication({